-Since its founding in 1962, OBA, Inc. (also known as Outward Bound Adventures) has engaged more than 70,000 inner-city urban youth and families to the restorative effects of time spent in wild places and open spaces.
-OBA’s innovative programs have increased environmental knowledge, physically and mentally challenged our youth, helped them understand the value of volunteering and stewardship and its importance in their community, all while learning about the out of door, self-mastery and career opportunities.
+Since its founding in 1962, OBA, Inc. (also known as Outward Bound Adventures) has engaged more than 80,000 inner-city urban youth and families to the restorative effects of time spent in wild places and open spaces.
+OBA’s innovative programs have increased environmental knowledge, physically and mentally challenged our youth, helped them understand stewardship and its importance in their community, learning about the out of door, self-mastery and career opportunities.

 On returning home many participants undergo transference of experiences that assist in upgrading academic performance and improving interpersonal skills.
 OBA is committed to providing access to the outdoors for urban families; to develop an environmental ethic in at-risk and urban youth through challenging learning trips; and to promoting greater diversity in outdoor recreation and environmental careers.